-Skill Gaming in India Bookmark has been added
+Skill Gaming in India has been saved

 Skill Gaming in India

 This document is a report collated based on desktop research and is not a survey.

 The Games Industry is undergoing dramatic changes.
 As the industry transitions from being limited to a friends and family activity to a thriving online activity, participation and engagement in gaming is becoming widely recognised and pursued.
 Growth in the country’s gaming industry is being fuelled by enhanced connectivity, changing needs in social interaction and a growing youth population base.
 The universal appeal and social nature of the gaming industry offers a multitude of opportunities for direct monetization, user engagement and brand promotions.

 Overview of Betting and Gaming

 Skill gaming is different from prohibited gambling or gaming on games of chance which is understood to be gambling in nature.
 The expression “gaming” found in all the State gambling laws has been interpreted by the Supreme Court in the case of Dr. K.R.
 Lakshmanan v.
 State of Tamil Nadu and Anr., (1996) 2 SCC 226.